airbnb/hammerspace/README.md

 libraries can be used by implementing a new backend that uses the library.
 (Currently, only [Sparkey](https://github.com/spotify/sparkey) is supported.)
-Backends only need to implement a small set of methods (`[]`, `[]=`, `close`, `delete`, `each`), but can override the default implementation of other methods if the underlying library supports more efficient implementations.
+Backends only need to implement a small set of methods (`[]`, `[]=`, `close`, `delete`, `each`, `uid`), but can override the default implementation of other methods if the underlying library supports more efficient implementations.

 ## Installation